Dennis Puleston: Environmental work

 As Puleston and his colleagues had hoped, as the amount of DDT residues in the environment dropped, osprey numbers on Long Island began to recover.
 By 1992, there were 226 nests on the island and more than 60 on Gardiners Island with 260 fledged chicks.
 Other species including bald eagles, peregrine falcons and dozens of fish species have also seen a substantial recovery since the DDT ban was imposed.

 Puleston retired from Brookhaven National Laboratory in 1970.
 He subsequently made more than 200 trips around the world as a lecturer, and acted as senior naturalist on two scientific expeditions to the Siberian Arctic.
 In his later years, Puleston concentrated on painting and writing about Long Island wildlife.
 In 1993 he published a month by month guide called A Nature Journal, which became a best seller.

 The "Dennis Puleston Osprey Fund" was set up in his memory by his family and friends.

 Personal life

 Puleston married his wife Elizabeth Ann ("Betty") Wellington of Brookhaven, New York on February 2, 1939.
 They had two sons and two daughters: Dennis (1940), Jennifer (1943), Peter (1946), and Sally (1949).
-The eldest son, Dennis E. Puleston, was a noted archeologist.
+The eldest son, Dennis E. Puleston, was a noted archaeologist.